AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 ## View sandboxes

-In the Platform UI, select **[!UICONTROL Sandboxes]** in the left-navigation to open the **[!UICONTROL Sandboxes]** dashboard.
+In the Platform UI, select **[!UICONTROL Sandboxes]** in the left navigation to open the [!UICONTROL Sandboxes] dashboard.
 The dashboard lists all available sandboxes for your organization, including the sandbox type (production or development) and state (active, creating, deleted, or failed).

 ![](../images/ui/view-sandboxes.png)